bnb-chain/bnb-chain.github.io/docs/del-guide.md

 hide_table_of_contents: true
 ---

-# How to Delegate

-## Delegate with BNB Extension Wallet
+# How to Delegate your BNB tokens with the BNB Extension Wallet

 Detailed user guide is [here](staking-with-ext-wallet.md)